 Employees deserve meaningful recognition beyond their paychecks.
 From sign-on bonuses to year-end, spot bonuses, holiday bonuses, and more -- here's everything you need to know about employee bonus programs.

 Bonuses are an additional form of compensation beyond salary given to employees to recognize and reward them.
-Bonuses can be cash, gift cards, allocated stipends (like Lifestyle Spending Accounts), or other gifts like movie tickets.
+Bonuses can come in the form of cash, gift cards, allocated stipends (like Lifestyle Spending Accounts), or other gifts like movie tickets.

 There are multiple kinds of bonuses.
 They can be awarded as a signing bonus, a one-off incentive for a job well done, or celebrating important milestones as an employee, such as a work anniversary.